tilderain/CaveStoryNDS/README.txt

 	and AntonioND, for the great BMP loading from Nitro Engine as well. mackron, for the sexy dr_wav loading library. graphitemaster, for the sleek incbin file embed library.
+	CUE, for the sly NDS lzss compression library.

 	Drenn1, for the WiFi code from GameYob, and the forum posts on the devKitPro forums that probably let me avoid a dozen hours of debugging the sound.